Sodium And Running: Everything You Need To Know

 Interestingly enough, the body only needs less than 500 mg of sodium per day in order to be able to properly function.

-Most of the sodium an average person consumes each day come from the processed, packaged and takeout foods we eat.
+Most of the sodium an average person consumes each day comes from the processed, packaged and takeout foods we eat.
 This includes lunch and deli meats, bacon, pizza, smoked meats, frozen dinners and cans entrees like ravioli.